Upgrade

 System and Network Requirements

-Before upgrading the NVIDIA Run:ai cluster, validate that the latest system requirements and network requirements are met, as they can change from time to time.
+Before upgrading the NVIDIA Run:ai cluster, validate that the latest system requirements and network requirements are met:

 circle-info